OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 The Octopus Copilot source code can be found on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusCopilot).

-Octopus Copilot generates much of the prompt context from the Octoterra project.
+Octopus Copilot generates much of the prompt context using the Octoterra application.
 The source code for Octoterra is found on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport/actions).